microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_updateManagementCenter/_index.md

 ## Update Deployment

-On the other hand, as part of this scenario, a new **Maintenance Configuration** resource is created.
+As part of this scenario, a new **Maintenance Configuration** resource is created.
 It allows you to schedule recurring updates deployments on your Azure Arc-enabled servers.

 - Go to your **resource group** and click on the new **Maintenance Configuration** resource: